msalibian/STAT406/Lecture22/README.md

     ])), ]
 ```

-and identify these points in blue on our plot:
+We now add these points to our plot (we use color blue for them):

 ``` r
 plot(v1, v2, pch = 19, cex = 1, col = "grey")